Classroom FAQs for Instructors

 The most powerful tool for preventing academic misconduct is the content that you share with your students in your course syllabus.
 Clearly define your expectations for the completion of coursework in your syllabus.
 If students are allowed to collaborate on coursework, please specify explicitly the nature and limits of authorized collaboration.

-The Digital Flagship University represents a major initiative under Ohio State’s strategic plan with particular focus on teaching and learning as well as research and creative expression.
-Through a collaboration with Apple, Ohio State will establish:
+The Digital Flagship represents a major initiative under Ohio State’s strategic plan with particular focus on teaching and learning, as well as research and creative expression.
+Through a collaboration with Apple, Ohio State

 Additional information can be found at Digital Flagship.